Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 Hello to all…

-The VoIP Hurricane Net management team will closely monitor development in the Atlantic Tropics and will update these systems tonight at 8 PM EDT on the VoIP Hurricane Prep Net.
+The VoIP Hurricane Net will continue to monitor PTC-9, Humberto and any other developments in the Tropics.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.